dapr/dapr/tests/docs/running-perf-tests.md

 * Now go to data sources and connect Prometheus as a data source.

-* The http URL will be the ClusterIP of the prometheus-server pod running on AKS which can be obtained by the command:
+* The HTTP URL will be the ClusterIP of the prometheus-server pod running on AKS which can be obtained by the command:

   ```bash
   kubectl get svc --namespace $DAPR_PERF_METRICS_NAMESPACE
   ```
-  So, the http URL will be http:// ClusterIP of prometheus-server pod

 * [Grafana Dashboard for Perf Test](../config/grafana-perf-test-dashboard.json)

   On running the perf-tests now, the metrics are collected from pushgateway by prometheus and is made available for visualization as a dashboard by importing the above template in Grafana.